"My time with the Washington Center program was an astounding experience.

 During the academic year, your Financial Aid (not merit/campus aid) can be applied to the cost of the program.
 Students who participate during the summer semester often either save up for the cost, or take out a private loan.
 Contact your Financial Aid counselor for more information.
 TWC also has some scholarship opportunities to help ease the financial burden of participating in the program.

 |Semester of Participation||TWC Application Fee||Program Fee||Housing Fee||UF Fee|

-Try to make the priority deadline, if possible.
+Try to make the early deadline, if possible.
 Once accepted to TWC, the next steps of the process can begin.
 Therefore, applying earlier will make you more competitive for your D.C. internship.
-Additionally, meeting the priority deadline will make you more competitive to receive some of TWC's internal financial aid.
+Additionally, meeting the early deadline will make you more competitive to receive some of TWC's internal financial aid.

 “I interned on Capitol Hill with the Office of Congressman Moolenaar.
 My favorite part about my experience was my internship site.
 I feel that the work that I was able to do was very educational and offered me the opportunity to really apply the things that I learned in class in a professional environment.
 I also found the staff at my site to be very helpful and willing to offer any advice.
 This experience has helped to prepare for my career in politics by allowing me to gain a first-hand experience of the legislative process.
 This is knowledge that I will use for the rest of my career, and is something that will make me a valuable employee.
 I also had the opportunity to really find myself and discover what I am passionate about enough to make my career."

 - Nicole Jennings, Fall 2016 Participant